traefik/traefik/docs/content/middlewares/overview.md

 	As Kubernetes also has its own notion of namespace, one should not confuse the "provider namespace" with the "kubernetes namespace" of a resource when in the context of a cross-provider usage.
-In this case, since the definition of the middleware is not in kubernetes, specifying a "kubernetes namespace" when refering to the resource does not make any sense, and therefore this specification would be ignored even if present.
+In this case, since the definition of the middleware is not in kubernetes, specifying a "kubernetes namespace" when referring to the resource does not make any sense, and therefore this specification would be ignored even if present.

 !!! abstract "Referencing a Middleware from Another Provider"